Home Where exactly is Wuxi Who is David Scott Services Links Contact

 "I can speak a little Chinese."

-like two syllables, like pee ah) and it is a
+This is pié (pronounced like two syllables, like pee ah) and it is a longer stroke curving from top right to bottom left. pié

-from top left to bottom right like this:
+This is nà, drawn from top left to bottom right like this:or maybe like this or this nà

-You don't need to remember any of these stroke names unless you really get serious about learning to write Chinese characters.
+And finally we have the longer strokes with hooks on their ends shù ti ("vertical rise" hooks to the right) shù gou ("vertical hook" to the left) and and xie gou ("slanting hook" from upper left to lower right with a hook on the end) You don't need to remember any of these stroke names unless you really get serious about learning to write Chinese characters.
 If that happens, knowing the names of the strokes really helps because your teacher will be calling them out as they are demonstrated, and it's useful when talking about stroke order to be able to say intelligent sounding stuff like "With huŏ do you make the shù first and then the ti and diǎn or do you start with the ti and just go left to right?"
 Knowing the Strokes Makes Things Simple (Simpler?)
 Chinese character get much more understandable, easier to read, and much easier to write, once you memorize and observe the stroke order.
-For example, here is the character for vehicle.
+For example, here is the character for vehicle. chē This could be a car, a motor cycle, a bus, or a chariot (as it is on one of the xiang qi, Chinese chess, pieces, in which case it is pronounced jū and means "chariot" or "truck") .
+At first glance it seems really complicated and difficult to remember.
+It isn't.
+Once you break it down into strokes, it becomes very simple.

 1. yī héng